-3.1.24 BMP C162: Scheduling
+BMP C162: Scheduling

-To reduce the amount and duration of soil exposed to erosion by wind, rain, runoff, and vehicle tracking.
+To reduce the amount and duration of soil exposed to erosion by wind, rain, runoff, and vehicle tracking by sequencing a construction project.

-The construction sequence schedule is an orderly listing of all major landdisturbing activities together with the necessary erosion and sedimentation control measures planned for the project.
+The construction sequence schedule is an orderly listing of all major land-disturbing activities together with the necessary erosion and sedimentation control measures planned for the project.
 This type of schedule guides the contractor on work to be done before other work is started so that serious erosion and sedimentation problems can be avoided.